Minoan Site of Gournia

 Location: Pahia Ammos

-The Ancient Minoan Site of Gournia in Lassithi Crete: The archaeological site of Gournia is placed about 20 km to the south-east of Agios Nikolaos, on the road to Ierapetra town.
-It got its name from Gournes, which in Greek refers to the small cisterns found next to every ancient residence, which were apparently used to feed the domestic animals.
+The Ancient Minoan Site of Gournia in Lassithi Crete: The archaeological site of Gournia is placed about 20 km away from the south-east of Agios Nikolaos, on the road to Ierapetra town.
+It got its name from Gournes, which in Greek refers to the small cisterns found next to every ancient residence, who were apparently used to feed the domestic animals.

 The place was excavated in the first years of the 20th century by the American archaeologist H. Boyd and the findings include a small palace on top of a hill, the residence of the administrator, the market and the grounds of some stone houses whose walls were 2m high.
 Many ceremonial items were also uncovered, apart from utensils and tools of everyday use.